 Chris Hellstern is an author and the Living Building Challenge Services Director with The Miller Hull Partnership in Seattle.
 His recent book, Living Building Education, chronicles his work and the story behind the Bertschi School Living Building.
 Chris served as a Cascadia Branch member and Living Building Ambassador for ILFI, founded Seattle 2030 Roundtable, and co-founded the Healthy Materials Collaborative.
 A Living Future Accredited professional, Chris has been a guest speaker at numerous conferences and universities across the country, and he mentors students about sustainable practices and advocacy.
 He also publishes articles and volunteers with local school groups.

-With over ten years if experience at Snøhetta’s New York office, Aaron Dorf has overseen many projects, including the National September 11th Museum Pavilion and San Francisco Museum of Modern Art expansion.
-Aaron looks after Snøhetta’s North American Powerhouse work, which is a body of projects and partnerships that follows Norway’s strictest sustainability practices for zero-emission buildings and promotes ultra-low energy use and emissions, as well as the use of healthy materials.
-The first North American Powerhouse project—a renovated office space and headquarters for the Center for Green Buildings and Cities—is currently under construction at Harvard.
+Aaron Dorf is a Director and senior architect at Snøhetta, with over twelve years in the New York office overseeing projects including the National September 11th Museum Pavilion in New York, San Francisco Museum of Modern Art Expansion, Harvard HouseZero, Blaisdell Cultural Center Redevelopment in Honolulu and the Joslyn Art Museum Expansion in Omaha, among others.
+Aaron looks after Snøhetta’s North American Powerhouse work – a body of projects and partnerships that follow Norway’s strictest sustainability practices for ZEB’s (zero emission buildings) by promoting ultra-low energy use, zero or positive emissions and healthy materials.
+The first North American project by members of the Powerhouse team, HouseZero, is a renovated office space and headquarters for Harvard’s Center for Green Buildings and Cities – a tiny project with huge ambitions.

 Dennis is an architect at Snøhetta in New York City, and he has worked on educational, cultural, residential and public projects located in the Americas, Asia, and Africa.
 His design focus is to create places that support communities of cultural, social, and economic diversity, expressed through the innovative use of materials, systems, and geometry.
 Dennis holds a Master of Architecture from the University of Toronto and a Bachelor of Structural Engineering from the University of Western Ontario.